orionrobots/orionrobots.github.io/_posts/2020-09-16-respeaker-2mic-hat-and-mycroft.md

 ---
+date: '2020-09-16'
+description: Getting the ReSpeaker 2 Mic audio Hat for the Raspberry Pi to work with Mycroft, a voice assistant
 layout: post
+tags:
+- robotics
+- raspberry pi
+- raspberry pi projects
+- raspberry pi 3 projects
+- raspberry pi 4 projects
+- robot
+- electronics
-title: "How to use the ReSpeaker 2 mic Hat with Mycroft"
+title: How to use the ReSpeaker 2 mic Hat with Mycroft
-description: "Getting the ReSpeaker 2 Mic audio Hat for the Raspberry Pi to work with Mycroft, a voice assistant"
-tags: [robotics, raspberry pi, raspberry pi projects, raspberry pi 3 projects, raspberry pi 4 projects, robot, electronics]
 ---

 Voice Assistants like Mycroft are a cool bit of technology, and running them on the Raspberry Pi seems like a great fit.
 The Seeed Studio ReSpeaker hat, and it's clones seem to be an inexpensive way to get this running, however, none of the instructions I found on the web got this to work.
 So here I document how I made this device work.